-By train, from Hlavni Nadraží If you hava a litacka travel pass, remember to present it, as a section of your journey is free and will be deducted from the fare.
+By train, from Praha Hlavní nádraží (Os) to Senohraby (50 mins) If you have a litacka travel pass, remember to present it, as a section of your journey is free and will be deducted from the fare.
 See “tips” for journey planning.

 Tips : No need to carry water for your dog as natural sources are abundant throughout this walk.